aaronmams/jekyll-now/_posts/2016-12-08-Researcher Degrees of Freedom, Gartley Patterns, and Porn.md

 My claim is that even if he wanted to compile the most objective and un-biased list of Gartley 222 set-ups for testing purposes, Larry Pesavento would not be able to.
 Larry Pesavento has made money off of Gartley-type chart patterns and his brain has filed those under "the Gartley 222 pattern."
 Larry has also disregarded thousands of Gartley 222 patterns for various reasons (the Baltic Dry Index, the upcoming OPEC meeting, the current moon phase) and his brain has put those in a file called "Not Gartleys."
 So if I backtest a list of 100 historical Gartleys handpicked by Larry himself to see if the 70% rule holds, it will... because Larry Pesavento's brain has coupled "Gartley" with "made money" and those things can't be uncoupled.

+If you think I'm exaggerating let me provide you with another data point (albeit anecdotal).
+I have now read about 15 white papers on the subject of Back Testing Gartleys.
+[They almost all look somethign like this](www.forexfactory.com/attachment.php?attachmentid=1060284&d=1350500562).
+This analysis looks vaguely professional...they're reasonably clear about their experimental set-up and the parameters of their "Back Test" but notice what they are NOT doing.
+They're not telling us:

+* what stocks/currency pairs/commodities and what time periods are included in thier backtesting data sample
+* they're not providing any link to the data so we can see what the chart patterns that they tested look like
+* and most importantly, they're telling you anything about how they decided not to include any of the 25,000 + Gartleys that happen on a daily basis that didn't make it into their study.

 ## Pornography

-To their modest credit most experienced traders seem to recognize the inherent bias toward the "I'll-know-it-when-I-see-it" method of picking out Gartleys.
+To their modest credit a lot of experienced traders seem to recognize the inherent bias toward the "I'll-know-it-when-I-see-it" method of picking out Gartleys.

 As far as I can tell [The I know-it-when-I-see-it](https://en.wikipedia.org/wiki/Jacobellis_v._Ohio) characterization of pornography originated with Justice Potter Stewart's opinion in the case of Nico Jacobellis v.
 Ohio (1964)....Stewart's opinion held that the Constitution protects all obscenity except "hard-core pornography."
 He famously wrote, "I shall not today attempt further to define the kinds of material I understand to be embraced within that shorthand description; and perhaps I could never succeed in intelligibly doing so.
 But I know it when I see it, and the motion picture involved in this case is not that."